-Best Dolphin Show I Have Ever Seen At The Shinagawa Aquarium In Tokyo
+Best Dolphin Show at Shinagawa Aquarium in Tokyo

 The Dolphins at the Shinagawa Aquarium are well trained and can do some jaw breaking tricks.
 It was also incredible to get up close to the shark tank filled with evil looking monsters.